Timestamping and Synchronization

 groups that address different functional areas regarding Motion Imagery.

-Any Motion Imagery (MI) system subject to the DoD IT Standards Registry (DISR) is subject to MISB standards and requirements.
-If you
+Any Motion Imagery (MI) System subject to the DoD IT Standards Registry (DISR) is subject to MISB standards and requirements.
+In the

-are manufacturing Motion Imagery systems or components for use within the DoD/IC communities, those systems and components are subject to MISB
+production of a Motion Imagery System or components for use within the DoD/IC communities, such systems and components are subject to MISB standards and